marcusoftnet/marcusoftnet.github.io/_posts/2009-11-26-value-of-ubiquitous-language.md

 - [A formal definition from Domain Driven Design](http://domaindrivendesign.org/node/132)
 - [A comprehensive read on ubiquitous language](http://fragmental.tw/2009/08/21/ubiquitous-language-tiny-types-and-responsibility/)

-Thanks to Oscar and Jocke for the stimulating discussion on this topic.
+Thanks to Oscar and Joakim for the stimulating discussion on this topic.